-Enron as a Sympton of Audit Process Breakdown: Can the Sarbanes-Oxley Act Cure the Disease?
+Enron as a Symptom of Audit Process Breakdown: Can the Sarbanes-Oxley Act Cure the Disease?

 Critical Perspectives on Accounting